JuliaSmoothOptimizers/SolverBenchmark.jl/docs/src/tutorial.md

 The data consists of a (fake) run of three solvers `alpha`, `beta` and `gamma`.
 Each solver has a column `id`, which is necessary for joining the solvers (names can be repeated), and columns `name`, `status`, `f`, `t` and `iter` corresponding to problem results.
-There is also a column `irrelevant` with irrelevant information.
+There is also a column `irrelevant` with extra information that will not be used to produce our benchmarks.

-Here is solver `alpha`:
+Here are the statistics of solver `alpha`:

 ```@example ex1
 stats[:alpha]